-DATED JANUARY 14, 2019
+DATED FEBRUARY 26, 2019

-27,566,225 Shares of Common Stock
+28,895,389 Shares of Common Stock

-This prospectus covers the sale by the selling stockholders of up to (i) 16,990,857 shares of common stock, par value 0.001 per share, held by the selling stockholders, (ii) 4,703,302 shares of our common stock issuable upon exercise of the Notes Warrants held by the selling stockholders named in this prospectus at an exercise price of 1.50 per share; (iii) 804,000 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of 1.65 per share; (iv) 4,213,732 shares of our common stock issuable upon exercise of 2018 Warrants held by the selling stockholders named in this prospectus at an exercise price of 1.50 per share, and (v) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of 0.99 per share.
-The shares being sold by the selling stockholders were issued to them in private placement transactions which were exempt from the registration and prospectus delivery requirements of the Securities Act of 1933, as amended (the "Securities Act").
-Our common stock and warrants are more fully described in "Description of Securities."
+This prospectus covers the sale by the selling stockholders of up to (i) 17,796,411 shares of common stock, par value \$0.001 per share, held by the selling stockholders, (ii) 4,703,302 shares of our common stock issuable upon exercise of the Notes Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; (iii) 804,000 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise of 2018 Warrants held by the selling stockholders named in this prospectus at an exercise of our common stock issuable upon exercise of \$1.50 per share; (iv) 4,737,342 shares of our common stock issuable upon exercise of 2018 Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share, and (v) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$0.99 per share.
+The shares being sold by the selling stockholders were issued to them in private placement transactions which were exempt from the registration and prospectus delivery requirements of the Securities."